huzeir2k/pythonjarvis/readme.md

 ##Who made this?

-Originally, it was made by someone else.
+Originally, it was made by Ashutosh Krishna.
-However, I decided to make my own modifications and my own functions in this program.
+However, I decided to make my own modifications and add my own functions in this program.
 I could've made a more convoluted program but
 I wasn't in the mood for making it complicated.